 Illustration: Ashley Siebels

-Contrary to conventional wisdom, your resume can, in fact, be longer than a single page, new research from ResumeGo finds.
+Your resume can be 2 pages, new research from ResumeGo finds.
 The resume-writing service presented one- and two-page resumes to 482 job recruiters, hiring managers, human resource professionals, and executives and found that they were more than twice as likely to pick the longer resume in a simulated hiring process.

 Two-page resumes are twice as likely to get chosen